Senior Professor of Peace and Conflict Research, since 2012.

 Nyckelord: conflict resolution mediation quality peace international sanctions conflict prevention global governance united nations peace agreements causes of war

-Peter Wallensteen is now Senior Professor of Peace and Conflict Research at Uppsala University (since 2012) and Richard G. Starmann Sr. Research Professor of Peace Studies at the Kroc Institute, University of Notre Dame, USA (since 2006).
+Peter Wallensteen is now Senior Professor of Peace and Conflict Research at Uppsala University (since 2012) and Richard G. Starmann Sr. Research Professor Emeritus of Peace Studies at the Kroc Institute, University of Notre Dame, USA (since 2018).
 From 1985 to 2012 Wallensteen was the first holder of the Dag Hammarskjöld Chair in Peace and Conflict Research at Uppsala University.
 He was also the Head of Department from 1972-1999, thus being heavily involved in the creation of all aspects of the Department.
+He was also the first holder of the position as the Richard G. Starmann Sr. Research Professor of Peace Studies at the Kroc Institute, University of Notre Dame, USA (2006-2018).

 Prior to this he was setting up (together with Lena Wallensteen and Bo Schiller) the first courses in Development Studies, and leading the unit for its first years.

-In addition to the affiliations with Uppsala University and the University of Notre Dame he is also an Associate of the Nordic Africa Institute, Uppsala, and a Senior Research Fellow of the Dag Hammarskjöld Foundation, Uppsala.
-Presently he is also a member of Advisory Council (Insynrådet) of the Folke Bernadotte Academy, and member of the Advisory Council for the project on Varieties of Peace (Umeå University) as well as coordinator for chapter 10 in the forthcoming report of the International Panel on Social Progress (with Prof. Michel Wieviorka, Paris).
+In addition to the affiliations with Uppsala University and the University of Notre Dame he was an Associate of the Nordic Africa Institute, Uppsala (2014-19), and is a Senior Research Fellow of the Dag Hammarskjöld Foundation, Uppsala, since 2015.
+Presently he is also a government appointed member of Advisory Council (Insynrådet) of the Folke Bernadotte Academy (until end of 2021).
+He was a member of the Advisory Council for the project on Varieties of Peace (Umeå University, 2017-2019).
+He was the coordinator for Chapter 10 in the report of the International Panel on Social Progress (with Prof. Michel Wieviorka, Paris) on Violence, Wars, Peace, Security, and international scholarly effort published in volume 2 of Rethinking Society for the 21st Century, Cambridge University Press 2018.

 From 1978 to 2015 he directed the Uppsala Conflict Data Program (UCDP) and a number of his publications build on the work within this program.
-One example is the book Understanding Conflict Resolution which now is in its fourth, revised edition (Sage, 2015, also in Arabic and Korean).
+One example is the book Understanding Conflict Resolution which now is in its fifth, revised and extended edition (Sage, 2019, previous editions are translated into Arabic and Korean).
 It is used in teaching world-wide.

 Among his most recent publications note Quality Peace (Oxford University Press 2015), which broadens the perspective on post-war peacebuilding.
 With Madhav Joshi, the edited book Understanding Quality Peace(Routledge 2018) further deepens this, through general studies and case analyses.
 This relates in particular to his association with the Kroc Institute, University of Notre Dame, where there has been a close collaboration between UCDP and the Peace Accords Matrix, PAM.